warden-protocol/wardenprotocol/docs/help-center/docs/spaceward/manage-assets.md

 Within your [Space](manage-spaces), you can receive or send assets across different chains.
 Assets are associated with your [keys](manage-keys) (wallets).

 :::warning
 SpaceWard currently operates on the **Buenavista testnet**, so you should use **only testnet assets** – for example, Sepolia ETH.
-Otherwise, your might lose your assets.
+Otherwise, you might lose your assets.
 :::

 ## Receive assets